TomasMen/go-edof/README.md

 ```
 4. The program will generate an EDOF image named `edof.pgm` in the same directory.

+More examples can be found under the ./examples/ directory.

 ## Contributing

 Contributions to this package are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.